-the actuary's confidence interval.
+Principle 3.
+The implementation of a model involves decisions about the experience assumptions and the modeling techniques to be used in measuring the risks to which the company is exposed.
+Generally, assumptions are to be based on the conservative end of the actuary's confidence interval.
 The choice of a conservative estimate for each assumption may result in a distorted measure of the total risk.
 Conceptually, the choice of assumptions and the modeling decisions should be made so that the final result approximates what would be obtained for the Conditional Tail Expectation Amount at the required CTE level if it were possible to calculate results over the joint distribution of all future outcomes.
-In applying this concept to the actual calculation of the Conditional Tail Expectation Amount, the actuary should be guided by the evolving practice and expanding knowledge base in the measurement and management of risk.
+In applying this concept to the actual calculation of the Conditional Tail Expectation Amount, the actuary should be guided by evolving practice and expanding knowledge base in the measurement and management of risk.